librariesio/documentation/roadmap.md

 ### 2018 Commitments
 As part of Tidelift, the goals for Libraries.io become more focussed on solving discovery issues for our users.
 Our priorities for 2018 are:

-- Redesigning Libraries.io to provide a more didscovery-focussed user experience,
+- Redesigning Libraries.io to provide a more discovery-focussed user experience
 - Adding time-series data to packages indexed by Libraries.io
-- Expanding and improving our project quality metrics and indicators (known as Sourcerank),
+- Expanding and improving our project quality metrics and indicators (known as [SourceRank](/overview#sourcerank)),
-- Improving our search facilities to include langauge, problem and domain-specific results,
+- Improving our search facilities to include language, problem and domain-specific results,
 - Federating our search and data facilities to users through our API,
 - Continuing to support researchers through open access to data gathered by Libraries.io